jwidess/wafer-mask/README.md

 ## Areas for Improvement

-This project is functional, but several aspects could be improved for greater realism and usability:
+The project is functional, but several areas could be improved for greater realism and usability:

 - **Thin Film Physics:**
   - Use wavelength-dependent refractive indices (dispersion) for SiO₂ and Si.